 Step 2: Connecting your Node to BTCPayServer

-After your node has a few channels of inbound liquidity, you now need to connect your node up to a point-of-sale style system.
+After your node has a few channels of inbound liquidity, you now need to connect your node to a point-of-sale style system.
 Luckily, with Voltage, BTCPayServer is built in, and if you are running a Voltage node, your node will link up with BTCPayServer automatically.
-If you are running your node externally, you can also connect it to a BTCPayServer running on Voltage.
-You can also install and run BTCPayServer yourself, although the setup is much more complex.
+If you are running your node externally, you can connect it to a BTCPayServer running on Voltage.
+Although the setup is much more complex, you can also install and run BTCPayServer.

-If you are running BTCPayServer on Voltage check out this guide to get started.
+If you are running BTCPayServer on Voltage, check out this guide.